 2• The making of Cinderellas wedding gown

 DO: Whatever the forecast for your wedding you can dress-up or dress-down.
 As the bride-to-be you want to feel like a princess during your nuptials.
-Behind the seams with Paul Chi at Vanity Fair gives you a first impression of making your gown look stunningly beautiful.
+Behind the seams with Paul Chi at Vanity Fair or TLC gives you a first impression of making your gown look stunningly beautiful.

 image parekhcards N

 3• Dressy pantsuit for the bride-to-be

 DO: By wearing layered clothing, multiple thin layers you’ll keep cool.
 Better still, if the temperature drops you can stay warm, too.
 Moreover, a dressy pantsuit with a jacket enhances your personality, figure and taste.

 DON’T: Additionally, don’t dress down your good looks.
 Or avoid looking absolutely glamorous like a Hollywood star.
 Say “YES” to the shimmering wedding dress.
 Otherwise, try something more functional like a colourful, off the peg costume designed jumpsuit.
 Shopping tip: www.bridalguide.com